frobertpixto/hand-drawn-shapes-dataset/README.md

 I then used these images to train models that are used in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) Auto-Shapes feature.
 ### Shape of type Other
-The first ML model had no **Other** shape.
-I was initially happy with the excellent accuracy when the drawing corresponded to the intent.
-But when testing internally with [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586), bad  drawings would always be recognized as one of Ellipse, Rectangle or Triangle.
+The first ML models had no **Other** shape.
+I was initially happy with the excellent accuracy when the drawing was actually a rectangle, triangle or ellipse.
+But when testing internally with [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586), drawings of shapes like stars, hearts or crosses would always be recognized as one of Ellipse, Rectangle or Triangle.
 It is not a great user experience.
-Moreover, when attacking the more difficult problem of determining the vertices of a shape, the distinction of **Other** shapes became important.

 ---
 ## To do